cartant/rxjs-tslint-rules/README.md

 }
 ```

 The options also support `names` and `types` properties that can be used to prevent the enforcement of Finnish notation for certain names or types.
+The properties themselves are objects with keys that are regular expressions and values that are booleans.

 For example, the following configuration will not enforce Finnish notation for names ending with `Stream` or for the `EventEmitter` type: